kyma-project/busola/docs/extensibility/resources.md

 ## translations sections

-You can provide this section as a single `translations` section, that contains all available languages, formatted for i18next either as YAML or JSON, based on their paths.
+You can provide this section as a single `translations` section that contains all available languages formatted for i18next either as YAML or JSON, based on their paths.

 ### Predefined translation keys